 You can find out which issue you’re facing by talking to prospects that were interested and didn’t convert, asking customers that churned, and asking people in your target segment why they’re not interested in your product or service and why they didn’t purchase.

-The answers are always humbling and you’ll get closer to figuring out what will work better.
+The answers are always humbling and you’ll get closer to figuring out what will work better for your business.

 - What problem can my product or service solve better than anyone else?